shivannis/xandr-docs-public/xandr-docs/articles/curate/explore-insertion-orders.md

 ## Report on insertion orders

 You can initiate a report for one or more insertion orders directly from this screen.
-Select the checkbox for each insertion order that you want to report on and click Run Report.
+Select the checkbox for each insertion order that you want to report on and click **Run Report**.

 ## Related topics